LostRabbitLabs/Misc/NetworkUtils/ICMP Tunnelers/README.md

-# ICMP Tunneling Scripts by x3dnesse
+# ICMP Tunneling Scripts by LostRabbitLabs and x3dnesse

 In order to use these scripts, root privileges are required and a python installation must be present on the victim machine.